m4r35n357/ODE-Playground/README.md

 ```
 #### Sensitivity to Initial Conditions:

+Runs a simulation together with six additional ones (+- deviations in X, Y and Z axes)

 ic (shell script) ||
 ----------|-----------
 Parameter | Meaning
 ----------|-----------
-1 | Initial separation between "original" trajectory and the additional ones
+1 | Initial separation between "original" trajectory and the extra ones
 2+ | ODE call

 #### Sensitivity to Initial Conditions (3D plot using pi3d):